 The evening meal still warm in his belly, Samuel listened to Lisette’s story with growing pride.
 His daughter was going on an adventure like the ones they read in books.
 Lisette had always shown courage and strength, even as a little girl.
 She would come home with many stories to share with the people of Stonebridge, and help bring an end to the vanishings.
 Samuel knew his daughter would return safely.
 Of this, he was certain.
 And he told her as much.

 The next day at noon, encouraged by her parents’ selfless words, Lisette shared her story with the confidence of someone who had been telling stories for years.
 With each telling, Lisette adapted the story to her audience.
 The people of Stonebridge listened in awe at the thought of such a daring adventure, and five other brave young men and women offered to accompany Lisette on her quest for the truth.

 Lisette had her copy of the Millenia tucked away with her few belongings.
 They were all travelling light.
 Neither of the seekers expected to be gone for long.
 The group consisted of four men and two women.
 Lisette was determined to return every one of them to their families.
 She was also determined to uncover the truth.
-Another vanishing confirmed the need for action.
+Another vanishing confirming the need for action.